Ch0live/Ch0live.github.io/README.md

 # Ch0live.github.io
 A personal space (hosted on GitHub Pages) to post my own content.
-Currently hosting a static page on my 25 Marathons By 25 charity drive.
+All writings and opinions are my own.